-In the Oculus Developer Hub, you can enable the ADB connection with a single toggle on the screen.
+You can enable the ADB connection in the Oculus Developer Hub with a single toggle on the screen.
 If you used this method to install QGO, we had you enable the connection at that time.
-When your headset restarts, you will have to relaunch ODH and flip this toggle again.
+When your headset restarts, you must relaunch ODH and flip this toggle again.

 Bugjaeger Mobile App